lmiller1990/vue-testing-handbook/src/finding-elements-and-components.md

 })
 ```

-`find` is pretty complex.
+The implementation for `find` is quite complex, since it works with the `querySelector` syntax, as well as several other syntaxes.
 You can see the part of the source that finds children Vue components [here](https://github.com/vuejs/vue-test-utils/blob/dev/packages/test-utils/src/find-vue-components.js).
-It basically checks the component's `name`, and then checks the `constructor` and some other properties.
+It basically checks the component's `name` against each child rendered, and then checks the `constructor`, and some other properties.

-As mentioned in the previous paragraph, the `name` property is one of the checks done by `find` when you pass a component, so instead of passing the component, you can simply pass an object with the correct `name` property.
+As mentioned in the previous paragraph, the `name` property is one of the checks done by `find` when you pass a component.
+Instead of passing the component, you can simply pass an object with the correct `name` property.
 This means you do not need to `import` the component.
-Let's test the case where `<Child>` is rendered:
+Let's test the case when `<Child>` should be rendered:

 ```js
 it("renders a Child component", () => {